NetBrainAPI/NetBrain-REST-API-V8.02/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Cisco SNTC/readme.md

 >   *Cisco SNTC – Device DVT*

-1. Double-click *Cisco SNTC – Device DVT* to open the custom parser in the *Parser Editor*.
+1. Double-click *Cisco SNTC Parser* to open the custom parser in the *Parser Editor*.

-2. In the *Parser Editor*, update the *Parser Type* associated with the *Cisco SNTC – Device DVT* to the following:
+2. In the *Parser Editor*, update the *Parser Type* associated with the *Cisco SNTC Parser* to the following:

 >   **Parser Type:** *API, Cisco SNTC*

 1. Click the Save icon in the upper-right corner of the screen, then close the browser tab.

-2. Repeat steps 13-15 for the remaining two NetBrain Cisco SNTC parsers.

 Creating Cisco SNTC Enabled Device Groups
 -----------------------------------------